Best night vision goggles for 2022

 Size

 Similar to weight, the size of your night vision device will dictate how likely you are to bring it with you.
-Smaller, more compact devices are easier to justify in the cramped of a or camp bag.
+Smaller, more compact devices are easier to justify in the cramped space of a backpack or camp bag.
 However, if you use these at home or from your vehicle, this may not be as much of a consideration.

 Magnification power